SvenMichaelKlose/tunix/src/vi/README.md

 VIC-20 VI
 =========

+This is a VI clone with 40x24 char terminal (code page 437 charset).
-Wants a VIC with +35K RAM.
+It wants a VIC with at least +32K RAM.

 # Commands